-NOTE: Beginning in 2020 - 21, Elementary Conduct will be reported based on the Learner Characteristics defined in [Exhibit A].
+Elementary: The areas of attitude, behavior, and tardiness will not influence a students' academic grade.
+Elementary Conduct will be reported based on the Learner Characteristics defined in [Exhibit A].

-Students will collaborate with the classroom teacher to determine conduct marks for the Learning Characteristics including attributes of Communication, Collaboration, and Skills for Life using grade level checklists.
-[Exhibit A] The chart below shows the report card structure.
+Students will collaborate with the classroom teacher to determine conduct marks for the Learning Characteristics including attributes of Communication, Collaboration, and Skills for Life.

-Attribute Always (A) Most of the Time (MT) Some of the Time (ST) Occasionally (OC)
+Attribute Occasionally (OC) Some of the Time (ST) Most of the Time (MT) Always (A)

 Communication

 Collaboration

 Skills for Life